-Custom Conservation Rebates BMP
+7.6 Custom Conservation Rebates

-Applicability:
+Applicability

-This BMP is intended for all Municipal Water User Groups ("utility") which serve industrial, commercial, and institutional ("ICI") customers.
-A Custom Conservation Rebate program can be instituted by all utilities that serve ICI customers and is especially effective for utilities that serve a diverse ICI customer class.
-By working with businesses to find innovative solutions to reduce water use, a Custom Conservation Rebate program is able to create significant reductions in water use from a customer class that typically uses a large amount of water.
-To have this program be successful, the utility needs emphasize two things:
+This best management practice (BMP) is intended for all utilities that serve significant industrial, commercial, and institutional ("ICI") customers.
+It is also appropriate for multi-family and homeowner association accounts.

+A custom conservation rebate program should be considered to provide a way for staff and non-residential users to develop creative and large-scale savings deals that will not fit under any standard menu of programs.
+Such a rebate program can be instituted by all utilities that serve ICI customers and is especially effective for utilities that serve a diverse ICI customer class.
+By working with businesses to find innovative solutions to reduce water use, a custom conservation rebate program is able to create significant reductions in water use from a customer class that typically uses a large amount of water.

+To have this program be successful, the utility must emphasize two things:

-- 1. The utility needs to provide market competitive rebates by rebating water saved at the actual cost of water to the utility. - 2.
+- 1. The utility needs to provide market competitive incentives by rebating water saved at the actual cost of water to the utility. - 2.
 The utility needs to interact with participants as partners, not clients, where the participant's needs and concerns are as important as the water saving goals of the utility.